Graakh/VPRegistration/README.md

 # VPRegistration
-My project for serching date and registering in VP system
+My project for searching date and registering in VP system

+# WARNING
+This application should never be used for any commercial purposes.